getml/reflect-cpp/docs/supported_formats/bson.md

 # BSON

-For BSON support, you must also include the header `<rfl/bson.hpp>` and link to the libbson library (https://github.com/mongodb/libbson).
+For BSON support, you must also include the header `<rfl/bson.hpp>` and link to the [libbson](https://github.com/mongodb/mongo-c-driver) library.
+Furthermore, when compiling reflect-cpp, you need to pass `-DREFLECTCPP_BSON=ON` to cmake.
+If you are using vcpkg, there should be an appropriate feature that will abstract this away for you.

 Like the name implies, BSON is a JSON-like binary format.
 It is most notably used by MongoDB.